NishantJoshi00/embik/README.md

 ## Current Status

-**Working embedding engine** - the project has a functional embedding system that can load the nomic-embed-text-v2 model and generate 768-dimensional embeddings for text inputs.
+**Working embedding engine and metadata storage** - the project has functional embedding system that can load the nomic-embed-text-v2 model and generate 768-dimensional embeddings for text inputs, plus a complete RocksDB-based metadata storage layer.

 ### Implemented ✓
 - **EmbeddingEngine** (`src/embed.zig`) - Complete llama.cpp integration for text embeddings